 Management Advisory Committees provide management advice to AFMA on the scientific and economic status of fish stocks, sub stocks, species (target and non-target species) and the impacts of fishing on the marine environment.
 Members are from industry, economic, conservation, state and territory governments, recreational and research fields.
-They provide a forum where management issues relating to a fishery are discussed and possible solutions developed.
+They provide a forum where management issues relating to a fishery are discussed and develop possible solutions and consider research priorities.